Introduction to Bayesian Models in Pumas

 Tip

-By default BayesMCMC uses nsamples = 10_000 as the number of MCMC samples to generate (including the adaptation samples); and nadapts = 2_000 as the number of adaptation steps in the NUTS algorithm which must be less than nsamples.
-Additionally, BayesMCMC by default uses 4 parallels chains with nchains = 4 and parallel_chains = true.
-Parallelism is also extended to subjects with parallel_subjects = true by default.
+By default BayesMCMC uses nsamples = 2_000 as the number of MCMC samples to generate (including the adaptation samples); and nadapts = 1_000 as the number of adaptation steps in the NUTS algorithm which must be less than nsamples.
+Additionally, BayesMCMC by default uses 4 chains with nchains = 4.
+By default, multithreading is enabled (ensemblealg = EnsembleThreads): If Julia runs multithreaded, sampling of the chains is performed in parallel (parallel_chains = true), and if the number of threads is at least twice the number of chains, then parallelization is extended to subjects (parallel_subjects = true).

 Caution